 Anti-anxiety medications work by modulating the effects of various neurotransmitters, such as serotonin, noradrenaline, or histamine, in the central nervous system and are not free of side effects.
 Some common adverse effects of these drugs include (7):

 - Dry mouth

 Serious side effects that require immediate medical attention are (3):

 - Abnormal heart rhythm with TCAs, SSRIs, and antihistamines

 - Withdrawal symptoms with benzodiazepines if suddenly discontinued after prolonged use.

 - Rare respiratory depression is seen at very high doses of benzodiazepines

-The FDA directs all manufacturers to add a boxed warning statement and extended warning statements to alert users to an increased risk of suicidality (suicidal thinking and behavior) in children and adolescents being treated with antidepressant medications (8).
-A rare adverse effect, serotonin syndrome (excess serotonin in the body), may be caused by SSRIs, SNRIs, or TCAs, resulting in agitated mental states with hallucinations or coma, muscle rigidity, seizures, flushing, and changes in heart rate and blood pressure (9).
+The FDA directs all manufacturers to add a “black box” warning statement and extended warning statements to alert users to an increased risk of suicidality (suicidal thinking and behavior) in children and adolescents being treated with antidepressant medications (8).
+A rare adverse effect, serotonin syndrome (excess serotonin in the body), may be caused by SSRIs, SNRIs, or TCAs, resulting in an agitated mental state with hallucinations or coma, muscle rigidity, seizures, flushing, and changes in heart rate and blood pressure (9).